 You will also be asked to provide your co-payment and any required deductible as well as paying any previous balance on your account prior to your visit.
 Duke clinics accept cash, check, or debit/credit cards for payment.

-Your medication information will be entered into an electronic prescription system that allows your health care team to make sure you are taking appropriate medications, that your medications do not interact adversely, and that your medication list in the electronic system is accurate.
+Your medication information will be entered into an electronic health record system that allows your health care team to make sure you are taking appropriate medications, that your medications do not interact adversely, and that your medication list in the system is accurate.

-A member of the health care team at your Duke Primary Care Internal Medicine practice may also review some wellness concerns with you and enter these into the electronic medical records.
+A member of the health care team at your Duke Primary Care Internal Medicine practice may also review some wellness concerns with you and enter these into your electronic health record.
 He or she may ask you questions about smoking, alcohol consumption, if you have any pain, have had any recent falls, and other specific questions based on your age, sex, or personal medical history.

 This regular check-up allows your doctor to update your medical history and conduct routine physical exams and screenings to assess your health status and identify any health problems as early as possible.